-The law also authorizes the court to seize a defendant’s assets or property to cover victim restitution and to pay any applicable fines.
-Fines under the code section may be as steep as $500,000 or double the value of the money/property taken (whichever is greater).
+The law also authorizes the confiscation of a defendant’s assets or property to cover victim restitution and to pay any applicable fines.
+Fines under the code section may be as steep as $500,000 or double the value of the seized property taken (whichever is greater).

 Fraud involves the deception or trickery of another person for personal or financial gain.
 There are several forms of fraud under California law.
 Some include: